kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-overview.md

 the form of JSON files that contain metadata about songs and users' listening history.
 We import this data into Kiji tables.

-We start by writing a simple program to the number of times a song is played.
+We start by writing a simple program to count the number of times a song is played.

 We then show how to calculate the most popular song played after a given song.
 We do this by splitting the users' listening history into bigrams of (song1, song2), where song2 was played right after